Connect with others who understand.

 • Sclerodactyly — Skin thickening and tightening on your fingers

 Diffuse cutaneous scleroderma symptoms, on the other hand, come on suddenly.
 You’ll likely first notice thickened skin covering your fingers and toes, then spreading to your arms and legs.
-This type of scleroderma is associated with more internal organ damage, including your lungs.
+This type of scleroderma is associated with more internal organ damage, including the lungs.

 Your lung arteries and blood vessels are responsible for carrying oxygen-poor blood away from your heart to your lungs.
-There, the blood is replenished with oxygen and sent back to your heart to be pumped out to the rest of your body.
+There, the blood is replenished with oxygen and sent back to your heart to be pumped to the rest of your body.

 Studies estimate that between 7 percent and 19 percent of people with systemic scleroderma have PAH.
 If you’re living with scleroderma, it’s important to be aware of common PAH symptoms.
 In the beginning, most cases are too mild to cause noticeable signs.
 As your disease progresses, you may begin to experience symptoms like: